blazium-engine/blazium-docs/contributing/development/file_formats/tscn.rst

 should start with ``[ext_resource ...]``.

 A TSCN file may contain single-line comments starting with a semicolon (``;``).
-However, comments will be discarded when saving the file using the Godot editor.
+However, comments will be discarded when saving the file using the Blazium editor.
 Whitespace within a TSCN file is not significant (except within strings), but extraneous whitespace will be discarded when saving the file.